Prem Pujari: Cast

-Location
+Filming

 The film was shot in Switzerland and has Grimsel Hotel in one of the song sequences.
 Here, Shatrughan Sinha was picked to play his part from the gathered public.
 Part of Prem Pujari was also shot at Astagaon near Shirdi in Ahmednagar district of Maharashtra.

 Music

 The music was composed by S. D. Burman, with lyrics by Neeraj.
-Several of the songs from the film became popular, "Phoolon Ke Rang Se" sung by Kishore Kumar (music of which was reused by Burman from his earlier Bengali song Borne Gondhe Chonde Geetitey), "Rangila Re Tere Rang Mein" which was a blend of folk and modern and sung by Lata Mangeshkar, "Shokhiyon Mein Ghola Jaaye" by Mangeshkar and Kishore Kumar, "Taaqat Watan Ki Hum Se Hai" (patriotic song), and the number in Burman's voice "Prem Ke Pujari Hum Hain".
+Several of the songs from the film became popular, "Phoolon Ke Rang Se" sung by Kishore Kumar (music of which was reused by Burman from his earlier Bengali song "Borne Gondhe Chonde Geetitey"), "Rangila Re Tere Rang Mein" which was a blend of folk and modern and sung by Lata Mangeshkar, "Shokhiyon Mein Ghola Jaaye" by Mangeshkar and Kishore Kumar, "Taaqat Watan Ki Hum Se Hai" (patriotic song), and the number in Burman's voice "Prem Ke Pujari Hum Hain".
 According to Anantharaman, Dev Anand stated that "Rangila Re" remained his all-time Navketan favourite song.